 “Children who live in an atmosphere of love and warmth, and who have around them truly good examples to imitate, are living in their proper element.” – Rudolf Steiner

-Our three rhythmical kindergartens, serving children from ages four to six, aim to support the healthy development of the young child in a nurturing, non-academic setting, through imitation, movement, imaginative play, story and the work of daily life.
+Our two rhythmical Kindergartens, serving children from ages 4-6, aim to support the healthy development of the young child in a nurturing, non-academic setting, through imitation, movement, imaginative play, story and the work of daily life.

-The environment in the kindergarten is carefully created and invites imaginative play.
-In the words of Rudolf Steiner, through imaginative play, ‘everything depends on the inner work’ of the child.
+The environment in the Kindergarten is carefully created and invites imaginative play.
+In the words of Rudolf Steiner, through imaginative play “everything depends on the inner work” of the child.
 Through the transforming of natural and unformed materials into fire trucks, gnome caves, rockets to visit the man on the moon or kitty and doggy homes with cream and fish for the dogs and cats to eat, the children are doing their necessary work through their play.
-The chairs from the lunch table come out into the playroom to become an airplane with pilots at the controls and stewardesses serving drinks and food.
+The chairs from the lunch table come out into the playroom to become an airplane with pilots at the controls and flight attendants serving drinks and food.
 The room is alive with transformation.
 Our outside play yard finds children climbing trees, galloping about the yard wearing horse harnesses, digging in the sand and soil with shovels, and building houses, restaurants and bakery shops.

 On our Biodynamic farm, the children can be found walking between the tall corn paths or running down the apple row.
-After the hard work of picking apples the children help the farmer to press sweet cider to drink.
-Yumm!
-Later we may feed the chickens, collect eggs, comb the soft bunnies or harvest potatoes, corn, brussel sprouts or even the overly-mature plants for the animals like the giant cabbages that we throw with strong arms over the fence to the sheep and cows.
+Later, we may feed the chickens, collect eggs, comb the soft bunnies or harvest potatoes, corn, brussels sprouts or even the overly-mature plants for the animals like the giant cabbages that we throw with strong arms over the fence to the sheep and cows.
 There is always good work that needs doing!

-The kindergartens often have children with cultural heritages from many lands.
-In the play yards in the morning as the children are saying goodbye to mamas and daddies, a mix of languages may be heard such as Chinese, German, French, Portuguese, Danish, Norwegian, Russian or Spanish.
-Sometimes a family might bring a special story, feast or festival from their land such as the Good Luck Dragon that paraded through the yard at Chinese New Year with sweet oranges for the children or the yummy latkes and lighting of the menorah that lit our way in the dark of winter.
-Some other festivals that are celebrated in the kindergarten year are Michaelmas with the capes of golden light and the eating of the dragon bread, the quiet walking of the candle-lit Advent Spiral or the flower bedecked dancing around the maypole high during the May Faire.
+Our Kindergarten programs often have children with cultural heritages from many lands.
+Sometimes a family might bring a special story, feast or festival from their land.
+Festivals that are celebrated in the Kindergarten year include Michaelmas (with capes of golden light and the eating of dragon bread), the quiet walking of the candle-lit Advent Spiral, or the flower bedecked dancing around the maypole high during May Faire.
 These seasonal festivals foster community and mark our rhythmic passage through the turning of the year.

-The kindergarten day begins at 8:30 and ends at 12:45 with a nutritious snack and a warm, healthy lunch.
-Each week we use seasonal vegetables, fruit or yogurt from our very own farm!
-Our aftercare program begins at 12:45 and is well-loved by many parents and children.
+The Kindergarten day begins with a nutritious snack and includes a warm, healthy lunch.
+Each week, we use seasonal vegetables or fruit from our very own farm!
+Our Aftercare program begins at 12:45pm and is well-loved by many parents and children.
 The children have a quiet rest with the classroom assistant who will sing or play quietly on a lyre.
-Then the children go outside to play and have a nourishing snack.
-Pick up for aftercare is at 3:00 or a child may stay for cozy, late aftercare that runs until 5:30.
+Then the children go outside to play and have a nourishing snack, with two pick-up time options available (3pm or 5:30pm).